tradle/mycloud/README.md

 There's configuration and configuration.

-- To configure the built-in bot, edit `./conf/provider.json`
+- To change the name/domain/logo of your bot, edit `./vars.yml`.
+Then run `npm run build:yml`
 - If you'd like to write your own bot, for now the easier way to do it is directly in your cloned tradle/serverless repo.
 Check out the built-in bot in: [./samplebot/index.js](./samplebot/index.js).

 ### Explore the Architecture